Swing High

 Swing High is a 1932 American Pre-Code short documentary film directed by Jack Cummings.
 In 1932, it was nominated for an Academy Award at the 5th Academy Awards for Best Short Subject (Novelty).
 The film documents The Flying Codonas, a family of flying trapeze artists.
+The video can be viewed in full on Youtube which was uploaded by a family member.